kafaichan/cheers/README.md

 Note that this repository is for learning purpose only, please be informed if it has violated any law.

 ## How to use
-1. Install python 3.6 or above
+1. Install python 3.6 or above, suppose your python has been installed under ``D:\Program Files\Python3``, if not, please modify the run.bat script variable ``PYTHON_DIR``.
-2. Install package opencv, selenium, requests
-3. Update config.py default download location (download_dir)
-4. Go to directory where auto.py located, run command ``python auto.py``
+2. Update config.py ``download_dir`` , it is a parameter defining where captcha_code.php has been downloaed to.
+3. Double click run.bat to run the script

 ## Reference